In This Article:

-This expert, unbiased buying guide will help you find the best garage door for your home.
+This expert, unbiased garage door buying guide will help you find and buy the best garage door for your home.
 Includes information on costs, steel garage doors, wood garage doors, and more.

-Not only can a new garage door provide safe, secure, and easy access to your garage, but it also can renew and refresh your property’s overall appearance, particularly if it can be seen from curbside.
-Garage doors are made from steel, wood and wood composites, fiberglass, vinyl, and aluminum.
-Though each of these has its benefits, steel and wood doors are by far the most common.
+Not only can a new garage door provide safe, secure, and easy access to your garage, but it also can renew and refresh your property’s overall appearance, particularly from curbside.
+A new garage door can give your home instant curb appeal.

-All of the garage door materials are discussed in depth below.
-But here is a quick overview.
+You’ll find all of the garage door materials discussed in depth below, but first—a quick overview:

-• Wood is a classic because of its natural beauty, availability, and easy customization.
+• Wood remains a classic because of its natural beauty, availability, and easy customization.
 But it just doesn’t last as long as other materials and thus requires fairly consistent care.

 • Steel garage doors have become very popular because they’re strong, relatively inexpensive, and low maintenance.
 In addition, state-of-the-art steel garage doors do an excellent job of imitating the look of wood.

 • If you’re interested in one of the other materials used for garage doors, please see Fiberglass & Aluminum Garage Doors, below.
 For related information, also see: Hurricane-Proof Garage Doors and Screen Doors for Garages

 In addition to the use of an increasingly broader selection of durable materials for their manufacture, garage doors have become high-tech, with high-performance insulation and energy-saving glazing, finished interior surfaces, baked-on exterior finishes and more.
 Some non-wood doors have been given very realistic wood grain surfaces that will accept a stain—it is hard to tell the difference between these and real wood.

 In terms of style, carriage-house garage doors have become very popular because of their classic look.

 What is a typical price for a new garage door?
 The answer depends on many factors.
 Because there is an incredibly broad range of styles and qualities of garage doors, prices are all over the place…from about $400 for a low-end wood composite door that you must install yourself to $9000 or more for a fully loaded high-end door with installation.